Questions to Ask When Your Baby's in the NICU

 Article Translations: (Spanish)

-If your newborn is being cared for in a neonatal intensive care unit (NICU), you'll want to learn as much as you can about your child's health.
+If your newborn is getting care in a neonatal intensive care unit (NICU), you'll want to learn as much as you can about your child's health.
 The more you learn, the better prepared you'll be to help and care for your baby.

 What Should I Ask the Doctors and Nurses?